 What You Do:

-- Remove the tens and face cards from the deck.
+Remove the tens and face cards from the deck.
 Shuffle the remaining cards.
 Remind the players to line up the numbers looking at the decimal points.